catisf/Project-1-Group-2/README.md

 > A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).

+## 4. Main conclusions

-## 4. About this repository
+## 5. About this repository
 In this repo you can find:
-- a folder with the [jupyter notebooks](https://github.com/catisf/Project-1-Group-2/tree/main/jupyter_notebooks) used for data preparation and data analyses.
-Data analyses notebooks include text that explains the analyses we are conduction and the conclusions from each step;
+- ['jupyter_notebooks' folder](https://github.com/catisf/Project-1-Group-2/tree/main/jupyter_notebooks) containing 2 jupyter notebooks.
+The notebook "spotipy_data_prep.ipynb" was used for data preparation.
+It contains the code used to set up permissions to access Spotipy, the list selection and the request for track features and information.
+The notebook "spotipy_data_analyses.ipynb" was used for all the data analyses.
+This notebook also includes markdown blocks that set out the aim of the project, explanation of the analyses and conclusions to be derived from them;
-- a folder containing the data obtained from the API, as well as the plots resulting from the analyses notebook
+- ['output_data' folder](https://github.com/catisf/Project-1-Group-2/tree/main/output_data) containing a csv file ('spotipy_data.csv') with the data requested from the API, as well as all the plots resulting from the data analyses notebook.
-- a presentation
+- ['report' folder](https://github.com/catisf/Project-1-Group-2/tree/main/report) containing the slide deck for the presentation of the project

-## 5. Source code
+## 6. Source code
-[this still needs to be tidied up]
 - Code in the data prep jupyter notebook is based on code shared by the instructor, as well as code from [Spotipy documentation](ttps://spotipy.readthedocs.io/en/2.22.1/) and from [here](https://towardsdatascience.com/extracting-song-data-from-the-spotify-api-using-python-b1e79388d50)
 - Genre analysis: code to we unpack the artist genre column adapted from [here](https://www.learndatasci.com/solutions/python-pandas-dfexplode/)
 - Code to plot subplots based on [matplotlib gallery](https://matplotlib.org/stable/gallery/subplots_axes_and_figures/subplots_demo.html)